 Scenario 1: Company ABC

-Company ABC upshifts strategy to respond to and succeed in an evolving market.
+Company ABC upshifts its strategy to respond to and succeed in an evolving market.
 Leaders presciently realize that internal changes will be necessary, so they set new goals, update core values, and roll out messaging about the new initiative.
-There is bubbling excitement as people imagine a more successful future with more revenue, more growth and general happiness.
-This last about a month.
+There is bubbling excitement as people imagine a more successful future with more revenue, more growth, and general happiness.

 Within 2-3 months after the new goals and values are communicated, things get busy again, heads down, with only the most vocal change agents keeping the new narrative going.
 But it’s fading into the background.